srahzzzz/cmpe412-simulation/README.md

-# cmpe412-Simulation Project
+# CMPE412-Simulation Project

-A simple single-queue multi-server discrete-event simulator written in C++ for an educational CMPE412 assignment.
+A simple single-queue multi-server discrete-event simulator written in C++.

 This repository contains a compact simulation that models customer arrivals and service on multiple identical servers.
 Arrivals and service times are sampled from exponential distributions.
 The simulator runs in discrete 1-minute steps and produces a trace, an event schedule (CSV), and summary statistics.